n1kito/Philosophers/README.md

                  int tz_dsttime;         /* type of DST correction */
              };
       ```
+      - To have the time in milliseconds, I have to do tv_sec * 1000 and tv_usec / 1000.
     - **pthread_create**
         - `int pthread_create(pthread_t * thread, pthread_attr_t * attr, void * (*start_routine)(void *), void * arg);`
         - Creates a new thread and returns a thread identifier.